apolloclark/packer-docker/README.md

 ## Architecture

-- PCI, HIPAA, FIPS, etc. security compliance regulations require upgrading all systems within 30 days of a critical severity vulnerability fix being available
+- PCI / NYDFS, HITECH / HIPAA, FIPS / FedRAMP, etc. security compliance
+regulations require upgrading a system within 30 days of a critical severity vulnerability fix being available
 - Docker image rebuilds should be automated
+- Docker images should be rebuilt weekly
 - Multiple builds should be parallelized
 - Bash is tedious to write, maintain, debug, and terrible at parameterized service configuration
 - Makefile format is only slightly more maintainable than Bash scripts